GitSquared/rinzler/README.md

 It speeds up your web application by allowing recurring, cpu-heavy functions to execute in parallel taking full advantage of the host system's available CPU cores.

-Check out the [full docs](https://gitsquared.github.io/rinzler/classes/rinzlerengine.html) or read on for a quick start guide.
+Check out the [full docs](https://gitsquared.github.io/rinzler/classes/rinzlerengine.html), try the [interactive demo](https://rinzler-demo.vercel.app) or read on for a quick start guide.

 ## Install
 ```